Bills

 Existing law vests the Public Utilities Commission with regulatory authority over public utilities, including electrical corporations.
 Existing law authorizes the commission to fix the rates and charges for every public utility and requires that those rates and charges be just and reasonable.

-This bill would authorize the commission to direct an electrical corporation with more than 100,000 service connections in California, when billing an a large commercial or industrial customer for separately metered new load to provide industrial process heat, to apply an adjustment factor to the per kilowatthour rate so as to limit the nonbypassable charge ratio, as specified, in furtherance of facilitating electrification of industrial energy use.
+This bill would authorize the commission to direct an electrical corporation with more than 100,000 service connections in California, when billing a large commercial or industrial customer for separately metered new load to provide industrial heat, to apply an adjustment factor to the per kilowatthour rate for each volumetrically determined surcharge on energy use to limit the surcharge ratio, as defined, to no more than 25% or an alternative maximum ratio determined by the commission to be just and reasonable and in furtherance of facilitating electrification of industrial energy use.
+The bill would prohibit an eligible industrial transition customer that pays a reduced surcharge from receiving an incentive funded by that surcharge in an amount that exceeds the amount of the surcharge paid by the eligible industrial transition customer.
+The bill would require the commission, on or before January 1, 2032, and every 5 years thereafter, to evaluate and report to the Legislature on the adjustment factor, as specified.

 Under existing law, a violation of the Public Utilities Act or an order, decision, rule, direction, demand, or requirement of the commission is a crime.